 4.6 – Five most profitable “negative” values

-The rest of the book is based on five values.
+The rest of The Subtle Art of Not Giving a Fuck is based on five values.

 - Are not the most prevalent, but are, according to Mark Manson, the most profitable.

-- All respond to the “backwards law” as these are “negative” (see Chapter 1).
+- All respond to the “backward law” as these are “negative” (see Chapter 1).